POTD: 10th Special Forces Group in Ridge Runner Exercise

 NEWS

-The 10th Special Forces Group conducted Ridge Runner exercises showcasing specialized equipment and tactics.
-The unit operates from Fort Carson, Colorado with forward deployment in Germany under U.S. Special Operations Command Europe.
+The 10th Special Forces Group based at Fort Carson, Colorado conducted Ridge Runner training exercises to test specialized equipment and tactical operations.
+A forward-deployed battalion operates from Stuttgart, Germany under U.S. Special Operations Command Europe.

-10th Special Forces Group Showcases Specialized Gear in Ridge Runner Exercise
+10th Special Forces Group Runs Ridge Runner Drills at Fort Carson

 ORIGINAL SOURCE